-The Board of Directors of ALL holds 7 members:
+The Board of Directors of ALL held 8 members at 31 December 2019:

-- Jean-Pascal VIALARON, Chairman;

-- Alain SCHAEDGEN, Managing Director;

-- Claire-Marie COSTE-LEPOUTRE, Director,
+- Kathleen VAN DEN EYNDE, Chairwoman

+- Blaise BOURGEOIS, Director

-- Kathleen Van den Eynde, Director
+- Anthony BRADSHAW, Director

-- Robert FRANSSEN, Director
+- Robert FRANSSEN.
+Director

-- Philippe MORIN, Director,
+- Philippe MORIN, Director

-- Benoît REDON, Director,
+- Benoît REDON, Director

+- Alain SCHAEDGEN, Director, Managing Director ALL

-- Eric WINTER, Director (appointed in December 2018)
+- Eric WINTER, Director, Chief Executive Officer ALL

 This satisfies the legal requirement that the Shareholder shall appoint at least three members.
-Only one of them is involved in an executive function into ALL (Managing Page 10 of 86
+Only two of them are involved in an executive function into ALL (CEO and Managing Director).

-Director).
 The remuneration of Board members for his/her duties is not dependent on the performance of Allianz Life Luxembourg S.A.